MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_macos.md

 ## Install MonoGame extension for Visual Studio for Mac

-Download the MonoGame extension for Visual Studio for Mac from the following page: https://www.monogame.net/downloads/
+Download the MonoGame extension for Visual Studio for Mac from the following link: https://github.com/MonoGame/MonoGame/releases/download/v3.8/MonoDevelop.MonoGame_IDE_VisualStudioForMac_3.8.0.1641.mpack

 Open up Visual Studio for Mac and you should be able to see a window like so: